ynput/OpenPype/website/docs/module_ftrack.md

 ### Custom Attributes
-After successfully connecting OpenPype with you Ftrack, you can right on any project in Ftrack and you should see a bunch of actions available.
+After successfully connecting OpenPype with you Ftrack, you can right click on any project in Ftrack and you should see a bunch of actions available.
 The most important one is called `OpenPype Admin` and contains multiple options inside.

 To prepare Ftrack for working with OpenPype you'll need to run [OpenPype Admin - Create/Update Avalon Attributes](manager_ftrack_actions#create-update-avalon-attributes), which creates and sets the Custom Attributes necessary for OpenPype to function.